- 75g sugar

-- Mix the sugar and butter together in a large bowl (I used an electric whisk to do this).
+- Mix the sugar and butter together in a large bowl (I used an electric whisk).

 - Crack in the eggs and mix well then sift in the flour and baking powder a little at a time, whisking as you go.
-Once you've used up all the flour, mix the ground almonds in.
+Once you've used up all the flour, mix in the ground almonds.

-- Heat the milk gently in a saucepan and when it startes to steam turn off the heat.
+- Heat the milk gently in a saucepan or microwave until it starts to steam.
 Add the Matcha and whisk well ensuring that there are no lumps.
 I used a small electric whisk (an Aerolatte) to do this.

 - Pour the matcha into the cake mixture and whisk until you have a light green batter.

 - Stir in the raspberries and once they're incorporated stir in the jam if using.

 - Divide the mixture into a 12-cup muffin or canelé tin and bake for 25 minutes then test with a cake tester (or stick of spaghetti).
 The tester should come out clean and the cakes should be lightly golden on top.